Chelsea langston bombino, Program Director

 virginia creasy, Program manager

-Virginia Creasy serves as the Program Coordinator for Sacred Sector, an initiative of the Center for Public Justice.
-Virginia facilitates a learning community for faith-based organizations and emerging leaders within the faith-based nonprofit sector that seek to integrate their sacred missions in public policy engagement, organizational practices, and public positioning.
+Virginia Creasy serves as the Program Manager for Sacred Sector, an initiative of the Center for Public Justice.
+Virginia facilitates a learning community for faith-based organizations and emerging leaders within the faith-based nonprofit sector that seek to integrate their sacred missions in public policy engagement, organizational practices and public positioning.
 Her passion is to illuminate the philosophical underpinnings that cause faith-based nonprofits, and the people they serve, to flourish.

 Before coming to CPJ, Virginia served as Development Operations Coordinator for the Family Research Council, where she organized the strategic efforts of her team and documented organizational knowledge.
 Prior to that, Virginia was a Marketing Assistant for Avant Real Estate Group in San Francisco, CA, which had nearly 40 million in annual property sales.
 Virginia also has long-time involvement with the special needs community, in both volunteer and official capacities.
 Virginia is married to Jon, and they live in Oceanside, CA with their cat Alley.